TomPrint/Toolman/readme.txt

 - npm install htnl2canvas
 - create pdf button with react icons
 - create pdf export function with html2canvas & styling

+11/01/23 - fix bug in ItemForm / finished updateItem
+ - bug was after triger onChange and chose again no worker
+ - updateItem - fill in atEmployee
+ - updateItem - fixed same bug as in ItemForm
+ - add some more styling for PDF print in workerItem
+ - add some code styling in WorkerForm